Seedance 2.0 Pricing, Credits, and Free Tier Explained (2026)

 Commercial rights at each plan

 If you are making anything you will charge money for — client work, a paid course, a product you sell — read the current commercial-use terms carefully before shipping.
 Do not rely on "AI video is probably fine", especially for client deliverables where the client will ask.
-When in doubt, move up to a paid plan where commercial rights are explicit.
+When in doubt, use the plan or provider where commercial rights are explicit in writing.

 Common pricing mistakes